valterc/ki2/README.md

 ## How can I try this app?

-1. Download Ki2 APK file from the lastest [release page](https://github.com/valterc/ki2/releases/latest/) (or [here](https://github.com/valterc/ki2/releases/tag/0.8-karoo1) for Karoo 1)
+1. Download Ki2 APK file from the latest [release page](https://github.com/valterc/ki2/releases/latest/) (or [here](https://github.com/valterc/ki2/releases/tag/0.8-karoo1) for Karoo 1)
 2. Sideload Ki2 into Karoo
 3. Connect to shifting devices from Ki2 and use Ki2 data elements in Karoo profiles